-The Provider Based Assessment shall be presented as a report and/or a model whose topics follow the steps of scientific method.
-The learners shall be provided with a Learning Outcome from which each learner should come up with their own research topic from which they are to carry out an investigation or to design a model.
+The Provider Based Assessment shall be presented as a report and/or a project whose topics follow the steps of scientific method.
+The learners shall be provided with a Learning Outcome from which each learner should come up with their own research topic from which they are to carry out an investigation or project.

-The report and/or the model should on a minimum cover the topics listed, the details of which are covered in the marking criteria.
+The report and/or the project should have on a minimum the topics listed in the Table.
+The details of the topics are communicated in the marking criteria.

 - 1.0 Title, aims and objectives

 - 2.0 Theoretical Background including hypothesis

 - 3.0 Methodology

-- 4.0 Data Presentation and Analysis
+- 4.0 Data presentation and Analysis

 - 5.0 Discussion

 - 6.0 Conclusion

 - 7.0 References